samuelgbenga/ServletFullStackJavaApp/src/main/resources/README.md

 - is a Java API for connecting and interacting with relational databases.
 It provides a set of classes and interfaces that enable Java applications to execute SQL statements, retrieve results, and manage database connections.
 - JDBC provides a powerful and flexible mechanism for Java applications to interact with relational databases, enabling seamless integration of database functionality into Java applications.

+### Apache Tomcat
+- Apache Tomcat is not an SQL server; it is a web server and servlet container primarily used for hosting Java web applications.
+It is commonly used to deploy and run Java servlets, JavaServer Pages (JSP), and other Java-based web technologies.
+- In summary, while Apache Tomcat and an SQL server can be components of the same web application architecture, they serve different purposes: Tomcat hosts the frontend and business logic components of the web application, while the SQL server stores and manages the application’s data.
 ## in summary:
 - while JSP(javaServer page) focuses on the dynamic rendering html page from the backend